erip/ling573-text-summarization/README.md

 If `en_vectors_web_lg` hasn't been downloaded from spacy before, it may be necessary to first download it.
 It is ~600MB.

 In the environment you intend to use:
 ```bash
 python -m spacy download en_vectors_web_lg
 ```

+Because our code uses bleeding-edge features of Python (like the `typing` module for linting), you'll need to ensure that Python 3.6 is the python version when running the code.
+On patas, this can be done by adding
+`export PATH="/opt/python-3.6/bin/:$PATH"` to your `~/.bashrc` (be sure to `. ~/.bashrc` your first time).

 To run `run_summarization.sh` on condor: